robinthiele/AAPIA/README.md

 RNA-Seq Analysis - Custom Code - Antigen avoidance prevents Mastcell-mediated immune activation and inflammation

-This Repository is a Code availability-Supplement to "Plum, T. et al. Mast cells link immune sensing to antigen avoidance behavior.
+This Repository is a Data availability-Supplement to "Plum, T. et al. Mast cells link immune sensing to antigen avoidance behavior.
 Nature xxx, xxx-xxx (2023)."

 To replicate the the downstream RNA-Seq data analysis, raw countmatrices must be downloaded from the Gene Expresseion Omnibus (SuperSeries ID: GSE225054).
 Metadata are included in this repository.